All posts by Kevin Brewer

 My business was outside.

 For a time I sat in the dark on the wooden deck, my elbows on my knees, gazing longingly at the concrete patio and remembering the years of laughter and fun there: the dances, the mixers, the homecoming floats, the ill-advised homemade swimming pool, the “one-man band.”
 Images of old friends and a lost love moved before me, and I perceived, for an instant, that I could reach out and touch them if I wished.
 Finally, my reverie broken by the returning drizzle and the sounds of Mike moving through the house, I stood and rounded the rear corner of the veranda, to stare, one last time, at the remains of the walkway where, eighteen years earlier, Tom had drawn his last breath in Scott’s arms.
-In my mind, I had seen it all unfold a thousand times.
+In my mind, I had watched it all unfold a thousand times.
 So many times I had wished I had been there to stop it.
-Now, though, in my last stolen moment in this place, the pain borne by Scott, Ann, and the other witnesses crowded in on me, dissipating my conceit and revealing truths I had shunned for nearly two decades: I wasn’t special.
+Now, though, in my last stolen moment in this place, the pain borne by Scott, Ann, and the other witnesses crowded in on me, dissipating my conceit and revealing a truth I had shunned for nearly two decades: I wasn’t special.
 My friends couldn’t stop it, and I couldn’t have stopped it either.
 There was nothing I could have done.
 Nothing.
 “I’m glad I wasn’t here,” I finally admitted to myself, choking back unaccustomed tears in the rain.
 “I’m thankful I was spared.”

 The house would be gone within a few weeks, maybe sooner, and I knew I would never see it again.
 From Miami University in Ohio, Phi Kappa Tau’s national office had issued the traditional upbeat talking points it reserved for chapters losing their homes: A fraternity can recruit and survive without a house.
 This is a growth opportunity.
 This is just the beginning for Delta Kappa.

 It wasn’t a beginning.
 It was the end.
 I knew, and I knew why.
-Much of what I retained of religion could be reduced to one simple proposition: “blood sanctifies.”
+The little I retained of religion could be reduced to one simple proposition: “blood sanctifies.”
 This was hallowed ground now, and we were each a part of it, as it was a part of each of us.
 The Delta Kappa Chapter of Phi Kappa Tau had somehow become one with this old red and white house, perched for some eighty years on its emerald lawn at the corner of Lake and Terrace Avenues.
 Were it not true before, it had become so on a warm summer night long ago, when innocent blood ran across these same gray stones and Ann Langdon placed her rosary beads in Tom Baer’s hands.

 A couple of years after the University demolished 1800 Lake, the discouraged undergraduate officers notified the graduate council and the board of governors that they wished to suspend operations, and Phi Kappa Tau ceased to exist as an undergraduate organization at the University of Tennessee.
 All our hearts were broken, though inwardly I thought it remarkable that Delta Kappa had survived Thomas Baer by two decades.
 “It had to end this way,” I thought to myself, looking back on all that had happened.
 “It was foreordained.”
 And though I mourned the institution that had given form and purpose to my young adult life, it seemed right and fitting, somehow, that the senseless, empty death, a generation earlier, of a single first-year member would now be fixed like a constellation in its place and would forever stand, unchallenged, as the central event in its history.